Recovery after intensive treatment for myeloma

 Your nurse will give you a card to carry around with you, to let doctors know that any blood you need in an emergency should be irradiated.
 Your doctor or nurse will tell you how long you need to carry this card for, but it is usually for about a year.

 It takes a long time to get over intensive treatment such as a stem cell transplant.
 And it may be several months before you really feel you’ve got your strength back.
 Feeling extremely tired is normal to begin with and affects some people more than others.
-The section about coping physically with cancer has information and tips about coping with tiredness.

 After a transplant, it also takes time for your blood cell levels to recover and for your immune system to work properly again.
 During this recovery period you are more prone to infections.
 You will probably have to take medicines to prevent infections for the first few days and weeks at home.
 And when you are fully recovered from your transplant you may need to have vaccinations against certain infections.
 And you will need a regular flu jab each autumn.